 INCREASE IN DATA COLLECTION

-LESS INSPECTORS NEEDED
+FEWER INSPECTORS NEEDED

 Gecko’s TOKA 3 robot is a wall climbing robot with eight transducers, speed of 60 feet per minute, and HD visual camera.